Cairo Travel Guide 2026: Pyramids, GEM, Costs & Itineraries

 Best Cairo Itinerary: 3 to 5 Days

-Most travellers arrive in Cairo with a list of monuments and not much of a plan.
-This itinerary is built around how the city actually works — grouping sites geographically, avoiding the worst of the midday heat, and leaving room for the unscripted moments that make Cairo unforgettable.
+Most travellers arrive in Cairo with a list of monuments and not much of a plan — this Cairo travel guide itinerary is built around how the city actually works: grouping sites geographically, avoiding the worst of the midday heat, and leaving room for the unscripted moments that make Cairo unforgettable.

 Day 1: Giza Plateau & the Grand Egyptian Museum